What is oxidation?

 Oxidation and Reduction reactions are always interlinked.
 Because electrons are neither created nor destroyed in a chemical reaction, oxidation and reduction always occur in pairs, it is impossible to have one without the other.
 In the below reaction Magnesium gets oxidized by losing two electrons to oxygen which gets reduced by accepting two electrons from magnesium.

 Since oxidation and reduction cannot occur individually, they as a whole are called ‘Redox Reactions’.
 The reactant that oxidizes the other reactants is called as the Oxidizing agent and reactant that reduces is called Reducing agent.
-There is quite some confusion about the aspect whether oxidizing agents accept or give away electrons.
+There is quite some confusion about the aspect of whether oxidizing agents accept or give away electrons.

 The following steps can help you figure it out.